dhabersack/islovely.co/_posts/2013-05-29-grunt-contrib-sass-and-node-js-0-10-8.md

 ---
 title: grunt-contrib-sass and Node.js 0.10.8
 category: CSS
-excerpt: grunt-contrib-sass does not work with the current version of Node.js.
-Downgrading Node.js to an earlier version fixes this problem.
+excerpt: Downgrade Node.js to an earlier version to get grunt-contrib-sass working with it.
-heroAlt: A wall covered in bright, friendly colors.
+heroAlt: Two foxes screaming at each other.
 heroCaption: Unexpected disruptions to your development workflow are no fun.
 ---
 Over the last few weeks, I have become a massive fan of [Grunt](http://gruntjs.com/).
 Amongst other things, it makes development with [Sass](http://sass-lang.com/) and [CoffeeScript](http://coffeescript.org/) much easier by running their compile-processes automatically and reloading the browser via LiveReload.
 It basically gives you frontend-superpowers.